Rigel88/nttwomice/README.md

 Unzip files from xinputemu3.zip to Nuclear Throne Root folder (On Steam: right click Nuclear Throne in your Steam library and go to Properties.
 Go to Local Files tab.
 Click Browse local files.
 This will open the Nuclear Throne files folder.)

-Note: If you want to use x360ce instead of xinputemu3, set up your layout like this in x360ce program:
+Note: If you want to use x360ce instead of xinputemu3, set up your layout like this in x360ce window:

 Left Trigger - button 2

 Right Trigger - button 1

 Y button - button 3

 X button - button 4

 Left Stick Axis X - Axis 6

 Left Stick Axis Y - Axis 3

 Right Stick Axis X - Axis 1

 Right Stick Axis Y - Inverted Axis 2

 Step 3.
 Setting up GlovePIE